gft-academy-pl/gcp-data-analysis-with-bigquery/04-dataprep.md

 As Dataprep creates a Dataflow pipeline underneath in order to process data, enable Dafalow API using command line: `gcloud services enable dataflow.googleapis.com` or [console/UI](https://console.cloud.google.com/apis/library/dataflow.googleapis.com).

 Launch Dataprep tool: https://console.cloud.google.com/dataprep and agree to share account information with Trifacta and allow access to project data.
-Make sure that you are still in your newly created gft academy project before you agree to create bucket for Dataprep metadata.
+Make sure that you are still in your newly created gft academy project before you agree to create bucket for Dataprep intermediate data.

 1. Create flow named **LoadTradesIntoBQ** and using below file import data into the dataset.
 Replace _`{GCP_INPUT_BUCKET}`_ with your input bucket name.